Wall Street rallies and US stocks recover much of Friday's wipeout

 Tesla rose 1.6% after awarding CEO Elon Musk 96 million shares of restricted stock valued at approximately $29 billion.
 The move, coming six months after a judge ordered the company to revoke his massive pay package, could remove potential worries that Musk may leave the company.

-Boeing slipped 0.5% after workers who build fighter jets for the troubled aerospace giant went on strike overnight.
+Boeing was mostly unchanged after workers who build fighter jets for the troubled aerospace giant went on strike overnight.

 In stock markets abroad, indexes rose across much of Europe and Asia.